 A concrete example is the extra pandemic support package that the municipality of Boden has distributed to the associations this year.
 A total of SEK 1 million has been allocated to activities and financial assistance.

 2020 was a tough year for many associations that not only lost large sales and entrance fees, but also many income-generating assignments in markets, the planned Swedish Championships week and more.
-A lot had to be cancled or adjusted.
+A lot had to be canceled or adjusted.
 At the same time, the pressure on outdoor activities increased and the need for pandemic-safe activities.

 – We have struggled to adapt to rules and regulations that changed regarding to different age groups through out the pandemic.
 We have had all the practices and even meetings outdoors in the cold to lower the risk of spreading the virus, but we still tried to keep going.
 It is important for everyone to keep going, but most of all for young people, says Kenth Wärja, head coach of Trångfors IF (which offers football practice for women in different age groups).

-In addition to supporting the associations financially, for example through no rent payments for practices in the municiplity’s sport arenas and the fact that the associations were allowed to retain financing for canceled activities.
+In addition to supporting the associations financially, for example through no rent payments for practices in the municipality’s sport arenas and the fact that the associations were allowed to retain financing for canceled activities.
 They were also allowed to keep the financial support for events despite not being able to host the event and extra pandemic support was also introduced.
 The financial support package could be applied for by all types of associations and was divided into two categories.
 One, of approximately SEK 250,000, went to concrete investments such as new barbecue areas, snowmobile trails, ski tracks and more to meet the increased demand for outdoor activities.
 The second part, approximately SEK 750,000, has been distributed as purely financial support to cover financial losses.

 – For us, I would say that the support from the municipality and the national sports association has been the salvation to remain at all, says Peter Backlund, chairman of Trångfors IF and one of the active pensioners who spend a very large part of their time volunteering.